Piptadeniastrum: Distribution

-Naturally occurs in the rain forest zones of West and Central Africa from Senegal to Sudan and moving southwards towards Northern Angola.
+Naturally occurs in the humid Guineo-Congolian forest of West and Central Africa from Senegal to Sudan and moving southwards towards northern Angola.
 It is locally known as Dabema in Ivory Coast and as Dahoma in Ghana.

 Chemistry

 Methanol and aqueous extracts from the stem bark tested for the presence of flavonoids, phenols, tannins and saponins.
 Profiles of its compounds include a variety of dihydroxy-trimethoxy(iso)flavone isomers, apigenin, chrysoeriol, eriodictyol, luteolin, and liquiritigenin.

 Uses

-The chemical compounds of Piptadeniastrum africanum has generated interest among researchers largely because of a wide variety of afflictions plant extracts are used to treat in traditional medicine.
-Extracts of the species in used to treat gastric ulcers, the Baka people of Cameroon use macerated stem bark extracts in preparations to treat abdominal pains.
-While some healers use leave extracts as a tonic or as an aphrodisiac.
+The chemical compounds of Piptadeniastrum africanum have generated interest among researchers, largely due to the wide variety of afflictions that plant extracts are used to treat in traditional medicine.
+Extracts of the species are used to treat gastric ulcers.
+The Baka people of Cameroon use macerated stem bark extracts in preparations to treat abdominal pains while some healers use leaf extracts as a tonic or as an aphrodisiac.
 In Congo and Ghana, it is applied in native medicine as a treatment for back pains and sexual asthenia.

 Its timber is valued for use in building canoes and in marine and bridge construction.